 Closely held securities (non-public).
 The Foundation shall closely examine any security that is not publicly traded prior to its acceptance as a gift, and may decline a gift of such securities if it deems them difficult to value or not easily marketable.
 The Strategic Initiatives Committee must review all gifts of non-publicly held securities prior to acceptance by the Executive Committee.
 See Section titled Special Gifts or Situations below.

-Gifts of Art.
 Gifts of art to the Western Gallery collection must be approved by the Gallery Director prior to acceptance by the Western Washington University Foundation.
 Gallery gifts as well as other gifts of art require completion of the Gift of Art agreement included in the Gift-in-kind form.
 Donors agree that any gift of art must be without any conditions or restrictions that would preclude the University’s unrestricted use of the piece of art.
 If the donor wishes to place restricting conditions on the gift, the Director of the Western Gallery must approve a separate contractual agreement.

 - To record any pledge, the following information must be clearly specified: